Late Breaking Posters

 - Monitoring & smart coaching (big data)

-All abstracts will be reviewed by the Scientific Committee of the symposium.
+All abstracts will be reviewed by the Scientific Committee of the conference.
 The Scientific Committee decides which abstracts will be accepted and to which topic/theme the abstract is assigned.

 These decisions will be based upon subject and quality of the abstract as well as suitability in the program and number of submissions.